- RegionCôte de Beaune

 - This picturesque village nestles high above the Burgundian plain on a small knoll just a few hundred yards away from its neighbour Pommard.
 From the small square outside the 14th century church which dominates the village one can see the entire Burgundian plain and, on clear days, even as far as snow-capped Mont Blanc.

 - Ageing10 to 12 months ageing in oak barrels, 15% new

 - BarrelsLouis Latour cooperage, French oak, medium toasted

 - Tasting NoteOf a nice ruby color, our Volnay unveils mocha and liquorice aromas on the nose.
-Fresh and elegant, it reveals on the palate beautiful notes of cherry, nutmeg along with a liquorice hint.
+Fresh and elegant, it reveals on the palate beautiful notes of cherry and nutmeg, along with a liquorice hint.